Armoredbrain/videoclub/README.md

 * /halloffame/movie/`year` --> Get the most top rented movie for a specific year
 * /halloffame/author --> Get the author of the most rented movies for all time

-## Future improvement
+## Future improvements
 * add post request to add movie
 * add update request to change value of `nbre_de_prets` for a specific movie during a specific year
-* add more tests to have a better coverage
+* add tests
 * automatize launch with a bash script
 * setup travis
 * move logic currently in route to a manager
 * add middlewares to check request and response (mainly for security)
 * add logger to uniformize console log
+* take advantage of mongodb graph capabilities to replace some JS logic